libsidplayfp/VICE-testprogs/C64/raminitpattern/readme.txt

   In this C64 the RAM content is persistant for literally minutes after power off!

+  -raminitstartvalue    0
+  -raminitvalueinvert   128
+  -raminitpatterninvert 16384   (only $4000-$7fff will be inverted)

 C64reloaded (gpz)

 - page starts with 8 times $00, then 8 times $ff, etc. very few random bytes

+  -raminitstartvalue    0
+  -raminitvalueinvert   8
+  -raminitpatterninvert 0

 ================================================================================